ArtemHard/cardsSecond/README.md

 # Application for learning words

-<p>Application for learning words in format question-answer, that
+<p>Application for learning words on desktop in format question-answer, that
 can use text or images.
 User can create private or public sets of words, and learn yours or public sets another users.
 </p>